devopskube/docker-mysql/README.md

 - Help new users with [Issues](https://github.com/sameersbn/docker-mysql/issues) they may encounter
 - Support the development of this image with a [donation](http://www.damagehead.com/donate/)

+## Building

+If you would like to build this docker image, you are able to use our pyinvoke tasks script.
+This script is based on [Invoke](http://www.pyinvoke.org/), which is a python tool (nneds python on your machine) and can be installed using `pip install invoke`.

 # Reporting Issues

 Docker is a relatively new project and is active being developed and tested by a thriving community of developers and testers and every release of docker features many enhancements and bugfixes.